C1N-S4/wifi-connection-controller/README.md

 ## Key Features
-* Screen recording: Record your screen and save it as an MP4 file.
-* Automatic file naming: If a file with the same name already exists, the program automatically creates a new file with a different name.
-* Customizable frame rate: Set the frame rate for your screen recording.
+* Records WiFi connection speed and disconnection events
+* Generates a graph of connection speed over time
+* Displays connection speed in Mbps
+* Indicates whether the connection speed has decreased or increased compared to the previous measurement
+* Stores up to 10 measurements and displays statistics on the number of speed increases and decreases
 ## How To Use

 To use this script, you will need to have Python 3 installed on your machine,